Bayonnaise/mars-rovers/README.md

 ---

-###Status - operational
+###Development

-I built the model using four classes: **MissionControl**, **Rover**, **Surface** and **Square**.
+I built the model using four classes to try to keep to SRP: **MissionControl**, **Rover**, **Surface** and **Square**.

 - **Square** simply knows whether it's been explored yet.
-- **Surface** holds and displays a grid of Squares and tracks the exploration percentage.
+- **Surface** holds and displays a grid of Squares, and tracks the exploration percentage.
 To display the grid correctly I had to use Ruby's transpose method.
 - **Rover** has a position (x, y and orientation), and can rotate and move in the direction it's facing.
 - **MissionControl** does the hard work, processing the input file and sending the commands through to each Rover.

+**Extendability**

-It's designed so that any number of rovers can be added and controlled simply by adding more pairs of lines to the input file.
+The code was designed to be extendable.
+MissionControl holds an array of rovers, so additional rovers can be added and controlled simply by adding more pairs of lines to the input file.

-You can use any test data by specifying a different input file when you run the program.
+You can test this by specifying a different input file when you run the program.

 **Example output**